Codemon72/HCS_Learning-Management-System/README.md

 - Relational database for teachers, students, courses and course bookings of [Hamburg Coding School](https://hamburgcodingschool.com/).
 - Full CRUD operations

+## UX
+- forms give feedback if input is lacking or faulty

 ## Dashboard
 - Add a new course